kitttn/temptest/Big-Development-Board-(BDB)-Version-1-Rev-B-Orientation-and-Setup.md

 You may apply power at this point by attaching the provided 12V Adapter to CON27 (DC Jack 12V) on the BDB1B:
 ![BDB1B Power Connection](images/BDB1B-Power-Connection.png)

-As a result of following the procedure detailed above, your setup should now match the bird's eye that first appears towards the top of the present page:
+As a result of following the procedure detailed above, your setup should now match the bird's eye view that first appeared towards the top of the present page:
 ![BDB1B Setup Bird's-Eye View](images/BDB1B-Setup-Birds-Eye-View.png)

 #### Next Steps